RainbowMarks/rainbowmarks.github.io/_posts/2021-06-07-Unbound-West-Of-Americus.md

 tags: [bicycle,event,unbound]
 ---

-<p>The 2021 Unbound Gravel 200 about 2 miles west of Americus Kansas.
+The 2021 Unbound Gravel 200 about 2 miles west of Americus Kansas.
 Mostly 100 riders, but some shots of the 200's top 5 men coming through as well as an XL rider or two.
-We were only there about an hour, I think between 3 and 4pm.</p>
+We were only there about an hour, I think between 3 and 4pm.

-<p>If you're interested in purchasing photos please <a href="/purchase">visit our Purchase page for more info</a>.</p>
+{% include purchaseinfo.html %}
 {% include subgallery.html id="UnboundGravelWestOfAmericus" %}